NathanNoye/Obsidian-Vault/Bible Study/🔥 MAIN STUDY/01 - John.md

 > - Bibleref.com

 [[John 4#10|John 4:10]] - One of the core principles involved in evangelism is the idea of "felt need."
 In short, a person can't act to correct a problem they don't know they have!
 Here, Jesus is introducing the woman to the fact that she has a spiritual thirst which needs to be satisfied.
 Later in the conversation, Jesus will be far more direct about the woman's sin.
+[[John 4#19|John 4:19]] - The woman is realizing he is more than just a Jew.
+The woman is a samaritan so does this show more than just surprise?
+It seems that even though the Samaritans and Jews didn't get along - that they still knew each other's culture - or at least this woman does.
+[[John 4#25|John 4:25]] - The woman is acknowledging there is a Messiah (Christ) coming.
+Jesus is confirming that is him in [[John 4#26|John 4:26]]
+[[John 4#35|John 4:35]] to [[John 4#38|John 4:38]] is talking about sowing and reaping (planting seeds and harvesting crops from those seeds) but not in terms of food.
+These passages talk about the following topics:
+1. *Recognize the Urgency* -  The harvest is now.
+Not everyone is ready to harvest but there are those ready now and we need to be aware of it. [[John 4#35|John 4:35]] speaks directly to that in "not waiting for 4 months for when it's ready".
+It also means there's never a perfect time.
+2. *Value Teamwork in Ministry* - One reaps and one sows.
+3. *Reap Where You Haven’t Sown* - Sometimes we'll reap and not sow, and sometimes we'll sow but not reap.
+37 and 38 both illustrate this
+4. *Celebrate the Harvest* - Regardless of what you reaped or sowed - be happy and celebrate because it's for something bigger than you and you've helped make it bigger.

+---
+# John 5
+[[Bibles/CSB/43 - John/John 5#4|John 5:4]] Is not found in some modern translations because it did not appear in the earliest / most reliable manuscripts.
+It seems to be more of a scribal note.

+---
+# John 6
+There was a big need to feed 5000 people but they didn't have the money to buy the food they needed.
+A young boy came by with what he had.
+He wanted to help and offered what he had (we don't know if this was all he had but we know they were about 13km from Bethsaida so it would have been a long journey to get more).
+He gave what he had on hand and God multiplied it.
+We should give to God with a good heart and trusting in him.

+The phrase "No one can come to me unless the Father who sent me draws him" ([[Bibles/CSB/43 - John/John 6#44|John 6:44]]) highlights the concept of divine election or calling.
+It indicates that an individual's coming to faith in Jesus Christ is not solely an act of human will or effort but involves a supernatural work of God.
+The Father "draws" people to Jesus, meaning He enables and persuades them to come to Christ for salvation.
+This drawing can be understood as the work of the Holy Spirit convicting people of their sin, revealing the truth of the Gospel, and working faith in their hearts.

+People complained following God was difficult and left.
+Their faith was shallow because they only believed by seeing the miracles.
+They only believed when God gave them things. [[Bibles/CSB/43 - John/John 6#66|John 6 verse 66]] tells us there was many disciples but they turned their back and left.
+The original 12 stayed because they understood his message.
+They saw his miracles like everyone else - but they understood his message.

+---
+# John 7
+The pharisees at this point seem to think Jesus comes from Galilee.
+Nicodemus seems to still believe that Jesus is the Christ. [[Bibles/CSB/43 - John/John 7#52|John 7:52]] - the Pharisees seem to snap back sarcastically at Nicodemus saying "You aren't from Galilee too are you?"
+Basically "Oh you must be God too then!".
+This same type of confusion can be found in [[Bibles/CSB/43 - John/John 7#41|John 7:41]].